HackSoftware/Django-Styleguide-Example/README.md

 Few important things:

 * Linux / Ubuntu is our primary OS and things are tested for that.
 It will mostly not work on Mac & certainly not work on Windows.
-* It uses Postgres as primary database.
+* It uses Postgres as the primary database.
 * It comes with GitHub Actions support, [based on that article](https://hacksoft.io/github-actions-in-action-setting-up-django-and-postgres/)
 * It comes with examples for writing tests with fakes & factories, based on the following articles - <https://www.hacksoft.io/blog/improve-your-tests-django-fakes-and-factories>, <https://www.hacksoft.io/blog/improve-your-tests-django-fakes-and-factories-advanced-usage>
 * It comes with [`whitenoise`](http://whitenoise.evans.io/en/stable/) setup.